Go beyond binary thinking: our challenge at CRADLE’s Symposium 2024

 Co-convened by Professor Margaret Bearman and Dr Jack Walton, CRADLE’s International Symposium 2024 asked How could generative AI change work-integrated learning?
 The symposium was held from 7-9 October 2024.
-In this post CRADLE PhD student Susie Macfarlane reflects on the symposium.
+In this post CRADLE PhD student Associate Professor Susie Macfarlane reflects on the symposium.

 It was a privilege to participate in the CRADLE International Symposium 2024 on generative Artificial Intelligence (genAI) and Work Integrated Learning (WIL).
 Over three and half days we explored the ways in which genAI may interact with students’ learning experiences in placement settings.
 Conversations embraced the importance of undertaking research that explores the complexity and ambiguity of genAI in the context of WIL, rather than rushing to superficial conclusions or pat solutions.